ederic-oytas/classical-logic/README.md

 Please make sure you use a dash (-) instead of an underscore (_).

-## Bug Reports and Feature Requests.
+## Bug Reports and Feature Requests

 You can report a bug or suggest a feature on the Github repo.